-As shown in Figure 2, however, countries in the European Union along with the United Kingdom have largely picked up the slack, which explains why the total amount of foreign investments in US Federal debt has in fact increased over this period.
-The bulk of this increased demand of US Treasuries by EU and UK investors is private, presumably attracted by the higher yield.1 Indeed, as indicated in Figure 3, basically all of the increase in foreign holdings of US Federal debt is attributable to private investors.
-Even so, there has also been a shift in the geographical distribution of official foreign exchange reserves away from China to Europe over the past decade or so - with Chinese holdings falling from \$3.9 trillion to \$3.4 trillion over the period 2013-2023 and European holdings (including the UK) rising from \$1.3 trillion to \$2 trillion over the same period (Figure 4).
+As shown in Figure 2, countries in the European Union along with the United Kingdom have largely picked up the slack, which explains why the total amount of foreign investments in US Federal debt has in fact increased over this period.
+The bulk of this increased demand of US Treasuries by EU and UK investors is private, presumably due to carry trade spurred by the higher yield relative to domestic yields.1 Indeed, as indicated in Figure 3, the increase in foreign holdings of US Federal debt is attributable to private investors.